cri-o/cri-o/docs/crio.8.md

 **--stream-port**="": Bind port for streaming socket.
 If the port is set to '0', then CRI-O will allocate a random free port number. (default: "0")

 **--stream-tls-ca**="": Path to the x509 CA(s) file used to verify and authenticate client communication with the encrypted stream.
-This file can change and CRI-O will automatically pick up the changes within 5 minutes.
+This file can change and CRI-O will automatically pick up the changes.

 **--stream-tls-cert**="": Path to the x509 certificate file used to serve the encrypted stream.
-This file can change and CRI-O will automatically pick up the changes within 5 minutes.
+This file can change and CRI-O will automatically pick up the changes.

 **--stream-tls-key**="": Path to the key file used to serve the encrypted stream.
-This file can change and CRI-O will automatically pick up the changes within 5 minutes.
+This file can change and CRI-O will automatically pick up the changes.

 **--timezone, --tz**="": To set the timezone for a container in CRI-O. If an empty string is provided, CRI-O retains its default behavior.
 Use 'Local' to match the timezone of the host machine.